-- 100% of patient surveys completed (n=8) reported the highest level of satisfaction - 96% of referring (spoke) team members (n=8) reported satisfaction with the service and experience - 65% of patients avoided transfer to a tertiary medical center - Avoided locum hiring costs for six weekends
+- ➤ 100% of patient surveys completed reported the highest level of satisfaction. - 96% of referring (spoke) team members reported satisfaction with the service and experience. - ➤ 100% of hub participants reported satisfaction with the ability to care for patients during the pilot.